slerman12/Help-me/3-Disproof.md

 Any appearance of the below email as indicating a reinstatement-condition is gaslighting.
 The referent of what is mentioned is reinstatement, not a reinstatement-condition.
 Even if that weren't the case, "in writing" cannot be relegated as "in person" (and thereby “off the record”) unless the indicated reinstatement-condition can redefine the clause from which it's necessitated, but the PhD student handbook isn't a rewritable Turing tape (at least not ad lib), making that absurd to such a point that asserting it becomes gaslighting.

-Note also: the University of Rochester's CS department doesn't have PhD "reinstatement applications."
+Note also: the University of Rochester's CS department doesn't have PhD reinstatement applications.

 Subject line: **Re: Supporting students**</br>
 To: **Sam Lerman**</br>
-From: **CS department chair**
+From: **CS department chair**</br>
+CC: **Wendi Heinzelman, Nick Vamivakas, Chenliang Xu, Robin Clark**

 Dear Sam,